-The Central Limit Theorem (CLT) states that the distribution of the sample mean can be approximated by a normal distribution although the original population may be non-normal.
+The Central Limit Theorem (CLT) helps understand the risk using samples to estimate population parameters.
+It states that the distribution of the sample mean can be approximated by a normal distribution although the original population may be non-normal.

 The grand average, resulting from averaging sets of samples or the average of the averages, approaches the universe mean as the number of sample sets approaches infinity.